58bits/partial-date/README.markdown

     d.to_s :long     :long => "%d %B %Y"
     d_to_s :number   :number => "%Y%m%d"

-Custom formatters can be specificed using the following:
+Custom formatters can be specified using the following:

     %Y - Year with century (can be negative, 4 digits at least) -0001, 0000, 1995, 2009, 14292, etc.